CPAD Research Environment

 Examples include:

-- the application of conflict management practices from research in post-genocide Rwanda
+- The application of conflict management practices from research in post-genocide Rwanda

-- the development of participatory practices in Kyrgyzstan and Indonesia based on the use of local cultural forms to address conflict issues (Breed)
+- The development of participatory practices in Kyrgyzstan and Indonesia based on the use of local cultural forms to address conflict issues (Breed)

-- the development of sensory sound technology to recreate the architecture and environment of heritage sites (Chapman), and
+- The development of sensory sound technology to recreate the architecture and environment of heritage sites (Chapman), and

-- the exploration of local sites like launderettes and town halls to serve a site-responsive locations for contemporary storytelling and oral culture (Qualmann).
+- The exploration of local sites like launderettes and town halls to serve a site-responsive locations for contemporary storytelling and oral culture (Qualmann).

 Research Groups